lucasnathaniel/K4L1_me/_posts/2021-06-21-web-chall-coin-exchange-wectf2021.md

 }
 ```

-On second line we can see that it use a custom protocol called `ethexchange-api`, this will be important to connect.
+On second line we can see that it uses a custom protocol called `ethexchange-api`, this will be important to connect.

-For send a page to admin, I'm using `ngrok` with python `SimpleHTTPServer` and receiving the response with `Burp Collaborator`.
+By send a page to admin, I'm using `ngrok` with python `SimpleHTTPServer` and receiving the response with `Burp Collaborator`.

 Let's try send a exploit to admin that transfer 3 Eth to our account...